nullop1/ZeroTools/README.md

 # ZeroTools
-The tools recomended by @nullop1 on telgram
+The tools coded by @nullop1 on telgram / discord

-# who recomended?
+# what have ability this code?
-1. ddos speedup
+1. simple ddos and old ddos script / python
-2. fps boosted and bug fixed
+2. bug fixing every day
-3. add custom execute cmd
+3. check host with script
-4. update day by day
+4. e2u ( easy to use )

-This tools only for purpose
+For educational purposes only
 and test antiddos